Status: Special Protection Area (SPA)

 Conservation objectives for the qualifying terrestrial species (red-billed chough and short-eared owl) are provided in the core management plan.

 Our scientific understanding of the ecology of the site, its integrity, qualifying features and how activities can affect them may change over time.
-JNCC's and NRW's conservation advice will be kept under review and will be periodically updated to reflect this and the surveillance required under Article 12 of the Birds Directive.
+JNCC's and NRW's conservation advice will be kept under review.
 Conservation advice for sites which straddle the 12 nm boundary will continue to be developed jointly with the relevant country nature conservation body.
 Further information on JNCC’s conservation advice work is available on its 'Conserving MPAs' webpage.
 Information can also be found on the Natural Resource Wales website.